15 Different Types of Bats Found in Alabama

 The northern long-eared bat is one of the most common bats in Alabama.
 This species is found in nearly every county in the state and roosts in various habitats, including trees, caves, and abandoned mines.

 These bats are brown or black, with long ears that extend past their nose.
-They typically eat insects, although they will also consume other small animals such as lizards and frogs.
+They typically eat insects but will also consume other small animals, such as lizards and frogs.

 These different types of bats in Alabama are essential predators of night-flying insects and play a key role in controlling local insect populations.